Sly (band)

 Sly was a Japanese heavy metal supergroup formed in 1994 by former members of popular groups of the Japanese metal scene.
 The line-up included singer Minoru Niihara and drummer Munetaka Higuchi (both from Loudness), guitarist Shinichiro Ishihara (Earthshaker) and bassist Koichi Terasawa (Blizard).
-Sly disbanded in 1998, with Niihara and Higuchi re-joining Loudness in 2000 and Ishihara taking part in the reformation of his former group Earthshaker in 1999.
+Sly disbanded in 1998.
+Niihara then formed X.Y.Z.→A, before he and Higuchi both re-joined Loudness in 2000.
+Ishihara took part in the reformation of his former group Earthshaker in 1999, and Terasawa formed Rider Chips in 2000.